-Signs of a Short Cycling Furnace
+What Are The Signs of a Short Cycling Furnace

-If your home’s furnace is short cycling, it will exhibit several symptoms that indicate the problem at hand.
 You may notice that the furnace kicks on and off repeatedly in a short time frame yet doesn’t run long enough to reach the proper temperature.

 Your home may be cooler than usual, regardless of whether your furnace is frequently running.
 In that case, it’s time to look into the components that could be causing the furnace to short cycle.